How to set a custom CA bundle in AWS CLI

 Related: How to configure multiple AWS CLI profiles

-No output means that profile does not have a saved ca_bundle setting yet.
+No output means that profile does not have a saved ca_bundle setting.

-If AWS_CONFIG_FILE is set, inspect that path instead of the default file location.
-On Windows, inspect the matching shared config file under the active user profile.
+If AWS_CONFIG_FILE is set, inspect that file instead of ~/.aws/config.
+On Windows, inspect %USERPROFILE%\.aws\config unless the environment variable points elsewhere.

 If this prints a path, the environment variable wins until it is unset or the shell exits.
-No output means the shell will use the saved ca_bundle value instead.
+No output means the CLI will use the saved ca_bundle value unless a command-line option overrides it.

 $ aws sts get-caller-identity --profile engineering --ca-bundle /tmp/test-root-ca.pem